Are Quest Cookies Healthy? Here Is The Answer

 Also read: Are Aussie Bites Healthy?
 The Truth About These Cookies

-The exact ingredients in Quest cookies vary depending on the variety or flavor.
+Therefore, the exact ingredients in Quest cookies can vary depending on the variety or flavor.

-In general, Quest protein cookies are made up of Protein blend, Butter, Soluble corn fiber, Erythritol, Plam oil, Unsweetened chocolate, Water, Calcium caseinate, and Natural flavors.
+Quest protein cookies are made from Protein blend, Butter, Soluble corn fiber, Erythritol, palm oil, Unsweetened chocolate, Water, Calcium caseinate, and Natural flavors.

-On the other hand, Quest frosted cookies are made up of Milk proteins, vegetable oils, Erythritol, Water, Cocoa, Glycerin, Polydextrose, Palm kernel oil, and Cellulose.
+On the other hand, Quest frosted cookies are made from Milk proteins, Sunflower oil, Erythritol, Water, Cocoa, Glycerin, Polydextrose, Palm kernel oil, and Cellulose.

-Let’s get to know a little about some of these ingredients.
+Let’s learn a little about some of the ingredients.

 Protein blend: Quest protein cookies are primarily made up of a blend (or mix) of milk protein isolate and whey protein isolate.